 Back to School has come and gone.
 Social media feeds were filled with photos of happy, well-dressed kids.
 Parents and kids alike were proud and excited, about new beginnings, fresh starts– it was breathtaking and beautiful.

-It can also be bittersweet if your child suffers from anxiety.
+It can also be bittersweet if your child suffers from childhood anxiety.

 This year, we were the lucky ones: excited, smiling, and carefree.
 Last year, other years– they were different.